 What to do

-Come on board the Ultimate Lady, and experience a range of different activities and excursions that will create a unique experience for you and your loved one.
-Chose from one of our Itineraries; or create your own unique itinerary and explore Tahiti your own way.
+Come on board the Ultimate Lady and experience a range of different activities and excursions that will create a unique experience for you and your loved one.
+Choose from one of our Itineraries; or create your own unique itinerary and explore Tahiti your own way.